You may use Pinterest for recipes or fashion ideas, but did you know that it's just as valuable for growing your brand as an author?

 "Content on Pinterest never expires," meaning it never goes out of fashion because it doesn't necessarily relate to trends.

-Think about what people search for in indie writing, your genre, or book inspiration, and answer those questions visually on Pinterest.
+Think about what people search for in indie writing, your genre, or book inspiration.
+Answer those questions visually on Pinterest.

 B. Why is Pinterest Important for Self-Published Authors?